 Even the simplest desktop interface consists of a preamplifier and converter, which are combined in one housing for the sake of simplicity.
 In some cases, these two components are even placed inside the microphone housing (so-called “digital microphones”).
 However, many professional sound engineers appreciate the possibility of being able to freely combine different devices in order to have maximum control over the sound design.

-Audio software from Arturia as a gift with the ultimate audio engineering course!
+Audio software worth $1,877 as a gift with the ultimate audio engineering course!

-Get the virtual instruments bundle V-Collection 9 and the wavetable synthesizer Pigments 4 worth a total of $798 for free with the online course AUDIO DIPLOMA.
+Get the virtual instruments bundle V-Collection 9, the wavetable synthesizer Pigments 4 and all 48 HOFA plugins for free with the online course AUDIO DIPLOMA.

 How big is the sound impact of which device?